Varaunight/Applied-Mathematics-Unit2/contributing.md

 2. Configure git to sync your fork with the original repository

-	>Change directories to the location of the fork you cloned
+	a.
+Change directories to the location of the fork you cloned

-	>Type `git remote -v` and press enter.
+	b.
+Type `git remote -v` and press enter.

-	>Type `git remote add upstream https://github.com/BradBachu/Applied-Mathematics-Unit2.git`
+	c.
+Type `git remote add upstream https://github.com/BradBachu/Applied-Mathematics-Unit2.git`

-	>To verify the new upstream repository you've specified for your fork, type `git remote -v` again.
+	d.
+To verify the new upstream repository you've specified for your fork, type `git remote -v` again.
 You should see the URL for your fork as `origin`, and the URL for the original repository as `upstream`.

 		origin	https://github.com/<YourUserName>/Applied-Mathematics-Unit2.git (fetch)
 		origin	https://github.com/<YourUserName>/Applied-Mathematics-Unit2.git (push)